What Is An FMM? Do You Need One?

 So don’t forget this process when you come to Mexico for Canje.
 Remember to ask for “canje” and that you not be marked as a “visitante” or tourist.

 As a resident of Mexico, you should also NEVER use the automated kiosks (see example above) at designated airports like Cancun, Mexico City, Puerto Vallarta.
 These will register your entry as a tourist and you could lose your residency visa.
+For more tips on customs and Mexican no-nos to avoid, check out this list.

 If You’re A Resident Traveling Out Of Mexico